quacrobat/yume/README.md

 - Node.js and its modules provide server side features to meet multiplayer or storage requirements (accounts, highscores).
 - Express provides features for creating server side web applications.
 Games can benefit of templating, sessions, authentication, compression, caching and more.
 - Three.js is a great library for developing WebGL based 3D content.
-- PubSubJS provides a topic-based publish/subscribe mechanism, so YUME can handle even complex communication within the application.
 - Browserify guarantees modular programming style and robust dependency management.
 - Grunt is our internal task runner and build tool.
 - Bootstrap provides a basic HTML/CSS template.